HobnobMancer/cazy_webscraper/docs/installation.rst

 Requirements
 ------------

-* a POSIX-compliant operating system, e.g. macOS or Linux.
+* A POSIX-compliant operating system, e.g. Linux or MacOS.
 * Python 3.8 or later
-* an internet connection (to access CAZy and download data)
+* An internet connection (to access CAZy and download data)

 ----------------------------
 Installing with ``Bioconda``